weseek/chef-vpcnat/README.md

 Contributing
 ------------

-1. Fork the repository on Github
+1. Fork this repository on Github
 1. Write your change (and fix my poor English!)
 1. Submit a Pull Request using Github